 Directions – 8 hours all together

 1) Boil 12 cups of water and add to a jug or two.
 Place a full tea bag of peach tea and the agave syrup into the jug(s).
 Steep and let cool to just warm.

 2) In a dish or ziplock bag add all the rest of the brine ingredients except the pork.
 Let now the brine to fully cool down all the way to room temp.
-Once cool add the pork and place in the fridge for 7hrs.
+Once cool add the pork and place in the fridge for 7hrs or over night.

 3) To make the rub.
 Add all the ingredients to a bowl and set aside, until your ready to pat it on the pork.

 4) To make the Glaze.
 Add all the ingredients to a small sauce pot.
 Bring to a boil and then turn to simmer for about 30 to 45mins.
 You want the peaches to get soft and full of flavor.
 You also don’t want to cook it all the way down.
 You want a thin liquid not thick.